Lancashire FA Challenge Trophy

 The Lancashire Football Association Challenge Trophy is an English football competition for senior non-league clubs who are members of the Lancashire County Football Association.
 The trophy was first played for in 1885, when it was known as the Lancashire Junior Cup.
 It is currently sponsored by Partners Foundation and is known as The Partners Foundation Challenge Trophy.
-Although officially the junior cup to the Lancashire Senior Cup it is still regarded as just as important as other county cup competitions.

 Format

 The competition is open to senior non-league clubs within the historical boundaries of Lancashire.
 A total of 28 clubs currently enter the competition from six different leagues.
 As of 2008–09 the four clubs from the Football Conference each receive byes to the second round, where they are then joined by the twelve winners from the first round.

 From the 2009–10 season the semi-finals have been played at the County Ground, Thurston Road in Leyland, with the final being held at the Reebok Stadium, home of Bolton Wanderers.
 The 2011–12 final between Chorley FC and Kendal Town FC, played on 12 March 2012, attracted a crowd of 2,673.